Paper Craft Techniques – Paper Tearing

 Simple Torn Edge Paper

 This tear keeps the image at the edges of the paper.
 To create a simple torn edge, hold the paper with the image side up and tear the paper away from you.
 TIP: Keep your thumbs close together as you tear.
-This works really well on small pieces of paper.
+This works on many types of paper, but especially well on small pieces of paper.

 Rugged Torn Edge Paper